1. Have a plan to avoid debt

 It can also be something that can lead to major debt problems if not used wisely.
-This is why it’s vital to know what you’re doing when it comes to using credit, otherwise you could end up having major problems.
+This is why it’s vital to know what you’re doing when it comes to using credit, otherwise, you could end up having major problems.

-Pay them off as much as possible
+Pay your credit cards off as much as possible

 This is the key thing about credit cards.
 You can either pay to use them or you can use them to save money.

 The trick with credit cards is to avoid seeing them as money to be used.
 Far too many people use them like it’s a race to spend all the money on them.
 Instead, you should aim to repay the entire balance each month if possible.
 If this isn’t possible, you should certainly aim to have the minimum balance you can.